1. Is it possible for couples to rebuild their marriage, and specifically rebuild trust, after the discovery of infidelity?

 16. Why is the pain so intense?

-Deeper down, the pain may overlays previous betrayals in your childhood or other relationships.
+Deeper down, the pain may overlay previous betrayals in your childhood or other relationships.
 So the sense of helplessness and injustice piles onto the immediate feeling of hurt and rage.

 17. I don’t understand how anyone who loved me could do such a thing.